top of page

 Share on Pinterest:

-It is fascinating to watch the many web pages, platforms, Twitter, Facebook, Pinterest, blogs, and other internet places where artists share their creativity.
+Watching the many web pages, platforms, Twitter, Facebook, Pinterest, blogs, and other internet places where artists share their creativity is fascinating.
 When the pandemic hit in early March 2020, I experienced mixed emotions: What will I do?
 How will this affect my family and me?
 Whoa...I'll have much more time in my studio.

 I found it fascinating that so many were experiencing a lack of motivation or inspiration, which I was feeling.